2016 Florida QSO Party (FQP)

 with as many Florida stations as possible.
 Florida stations, activating as many counties as possible, work everyone.

-2) Contest Period: 4th full weekend of April.
+2) Contest Period: Starts the last Saturday of April.
 There are two operating

 total.
 All stations may operate the full 20 hours.